In today’s post, I’m going to show you how to use Blake Snyder’s Save the Cat! Beat Sheet to plot the first half of the middle section of your novel.

 So, to recap the midpoint beat, there are three main functions to consider.
 First, we want the fun and games beat to culminate in a false victory or a false defeat that raises the stakes.
 Second, we want the stakes to be raised so that the protagonist cannot possibly go back to their act one world (and who they used to be).
 And third, we want the A and B stories to cross here so that the protagonist can start shifting away from chasing the thing they want, and move one step closer to chasing what they ultimately need.
 And that's beat number nine, the midpoint.

 And that’s it for the first half of the beats that make up the middle section of a story.
-I'm going to dig into the beats that make up the rest of the middle section, and the end of a novel soon, so stay tuned for that.
+If you're ready to move onto the second half of act two, click here to check out the next handful of beats!

 If this structure resonates with you, there are a few fantastic books you can check out that go into way more detail than I can go here.